mssola/vendrell/README.md

 # README [![Build Status](https://travis-ci.org/mssola/vendrell.svg?branch=master)](https://travis-ci.org/mssola/vendrell)

-This a web application that I created for a friend of mine.
+This is a web application that I created for a friend of mine.
 This web app helps him to manage a group of hockey players.
-This application provides this clean and simple work flow:
+This application provides the following clean and simple work flow:

 The admin user can create/remove/rename players.
 Each player has a page (corresponds to the "show" action in a REST architecture).
 When a player